William Pitt, 1st Earl of Chatham: Military career

 On Pitt's return home it was necessary for him, as the younger son, to choose a profession and he opted for a career in the army.
 He obtained a cornet's commission in the dragoons with the King's Own Regiment of Horse (later 1st King's Dragoon Guards).
 George II never forgot the jibes of "the terrible cornet of horse".
 It was reported that the £1,000 cost of the commission had been supplied by Robert Walpole, the prime minister, out of Treasury funds in an attempt to secure the support of Pitt's brother Thomas in Parliament.
-Alternatively the fee may have been waived by the commanding officer of the regiment, Lord Cobham, who was related to the Pitt brothers by marriage.
+Alternatively, the fee may have been waived by the commanding officer of the regiment, Lord Cobham, who was related to the Pitt brothers by marriage.

-Pitt was to grow close to Cobham, whom he regarded as almost a surrogate father.
+Pitt grew close to Cobham, whom he regarded as almost a surrogate father.
 He was stationed for much of his service in Northampton, on peacetime duties.
-Pitt was particularly frustrated that, owing to Walpole's isolationist policies, Britain had not entered the War of the Polish Succession which began in 1733, and he had not been able to test himself in battle.
-Pitt was granted extended leave in 1733, and toured France and Switzerland.
-He briefly visited Paris but spent most of his time in the French provinces, spending the winter in Lunéville in the Duchy of Lorraine.
+Pitt was particularly frustrated that he had not been tested in battle since Britain had not entered the War of the Polish Succession that began in 1733 owing to Walpole's isolationist policies.
+Pitt was granted extended leave in 1733 and he toured France and Switzerland.
+He briefly visited Paris, but spent most of his time in the French provinces, spending the winter in Lunéville in the Duchy of Lorraine.

 Pitt's military career was destined to be relatively short.
-His elder brother Thomas was returned at the general election of 1734 for two separate seats, Okehampton and Old Sarum, and chose to sit for Okehampton, passing the vacant seat to William who accordingly, in February 1735, entered parliament as member for Old Sarum.
+His elder brother Thomas was returned at the general election of 1734 for two separate seats, Okehampton and Old Sarum, and chose to sit for Okehampton, passing the vacant seat to William who, accordingly, in February 1735, entered parliament as member for Old Sarum.
 He became one of a large number of serving army officers in the House of Commons.